 If you have been arrested and charged with a federal crime or have discovered that you are being investigated for possible committing one, you need to secure legal assistance as soon as possible.
 There are many crimes that fall under the jurisdiction of the federal government and the penalties can be severe.

-At the SMA Law Group, we want to take some time today to talk about RICO violations as well as a multitude of other federal crimes that we have experience defending.
-When you need an federal crimes defense attorney, call us today.
+At the SMT Legal, we want to take some time today to talk about RICO violations as well as a multitude of other federal crimes that we have experience defending.
+When you need a federal crimes defense attorney, call us today.

 What Federal Charges Mean For You

 The federal government has a powerful tool at their disposal when it comes to their ability to charge people with crimes – they can regulate interstate commerce.